France's soccer rights jump; Spain's Mediapro wins best lot

 Spanish broadcasting group Mediapro, majority-owned by Chinese private equity fund Orient Hontai, won the best lot out of the seven offered in the auction, Quillot said.

 The group notably beat Vivendi’s pay-TV channel Canal Plus in the auction, which ended up empty handed.
-Altice’s French unit SFR, once considered as a leading contender, won no lots.
+Altice ‘s French unit SFR, once considered as a leading contender, won no lots. ($1 = 0.8660 euros) (Reporting by Mathieu Rosemain and Gwenaelle Barzic; editing by Michel Rose)